-While we are working on a whitepaper that will have a more in-depth description of the architecture and a more extensive security analysis, I thought it'd be worth writing a primer on why Keyn is more secure than using passwords.
+While we are working on a whitepaper that will have a more in-depth description of the architecture and a more extensive security analysis, I thought it'd be worth writing a primer on why Chiff is more secure than using passwords.

 Passwords are one of the biggest practical problems facing security engineers today.
 In fact, as the usability researcher Angela Sasse puts it: